MatthewGerber/raspberry-py/docs/cad-parts.md

 imagine a reason for looking elsewhere except, of course, for the facts that the free version cannot be used commercially and the commercial version is quite expensive.
-* Mesh slicer:  [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura) is a simple tool with a single purpose: slice the mesh outputs of CAD into horizontal layers that can be 3D printed.
-The settings are endlessly configurable, but the defaults work quite well.
-Support structures are effective and efficient, and I haven't had a problem yet.
+* Mesh slicer:  [UltiMaker Cura](https://ultimaker.com/software/ultimaker-cura) is a simple tool with a single purpose: slice the mesh outputs of a mesh model into horizontal layers of 3D printer instructions.
+I used Cura successfully for quite a while, but eventually ran into issues with filament stringing.
+After trying many (many) alternative configurations, I found that the [PrusaSlicer](https://www.prusa3d.com/) default settings are very effective, and I've been using this tool ever since.
-* 3D printer:  This is the only item in the list that is not free.
-With endless options on the market it can be difficult to choose; however, at under $200 with generally quite positive reviews, it is difficult to get past the [Creality Ender-3](https://www.creality.com/products/ender-3-3d-printer).
+* 3D printer:  With endless options on the market it can be difficult to choose; however, at under $200 with generally quite positive reviews, it is difficult to get past the [Creality Ender-3](https://www.creality.com/products/ender-3-3d-printer).
 It was simple to assemble and has been cranking out high-quality pieces since the start.
 * Automatic bed leveling: I added the [CR Touch Automatic Leveling Kit](https://www.amazon.com/Creality-Leveling-Compatible-Mainboard-Printer/dp/B098LQ9WPX/ref=sr_1_3?th=1) to my Ender 3.
-The sensor comes with a mounting bracket for the Ender 3; however, it isn't truly designed for this model, and I had previously replaced the hot end with something different.
+The sensor comes with a mounting bracket for the Ender 3; however, it isn't truly designed for this model, and I had previously replaced the hot end with [something different](https://www.amazon.com/Authentic-Creality-Assembled-Aluminum-Hotend/dp/B082XXRT78/ref=sr_1_2_sspa).
 As a result, the sensor was mounted too far above the bed, which caused the hot end to drop down into the bed.
 After much experimenting and searching, I found that the sensor needed to be offset down toward the bed in order for everything to work.
-I did this by adding spacers as shown
+I did this by adding spacers as shown below:
-below:

   ![cr-touch-spacers](cr-touch-spacers.png)

   The steps for calibrating the leveling probe's z-offset are as follows:
   1. Auto-home the printer.
-  2. Move the z-axis to identify the appropriate z-offset, using a sheet of A4 paper for thickness.
+  2. Move the z-axis to identify the appropriate z-offset using a sheet of A4 paper for thickness.
 Note the z-offset that causes the nozzle to just slightly grab the paper.
 Call this `adjustment`.
-  3. Auto-home the printer.
+  3. Auto-home the printer again.
   4. Access the leveling probe's z-offset and note its value.
 Call this `current`.
 Then set the leveling probe's z-offset to `current + adjustment`.
   5. Save the configuration settings.